Being a college student is stressful enough – your finances don’t have to be!

 CashCourse is an online money management learning tool.
 All Lehigh students are eligible to use this free resource!

-MoneySmarts U (coming soon) is a web-based financial education platform that can teach you what you need to know about money.
+MoneySmarts U is a web-based financial education platform that can teach you what you need to know about money.
 It features the MoneySmarts library which includes videos, podcasts, blog posts and articles that tackle just about any financial topic you can think of.
 Students are encouraged to create an account and calculate their MoneySmarts U Score, a metric that reflects your current level of MoneySmarts.

 Mint syncs up with your actual bank account and provides you with your spending data!
 There is also an app you can download.